When is The Crown season 4's Netflix release date? Cast, trailer and latest news

 What will happen in season 4 of The Crown?

-The fourth season should take us from 1977 up to about 1990, though the exact timespan is yet to be confirmed by the creator of the show, Peter Morgan, or by Netflix.
+The fourth season should take us from 1977 up to about 1990.

 As Netflix puts it: “Queen Elizabeth (Olivia Colman) and her family find themselves preoccupied with safeguarding the line of succession by securing an appropriate bride for Prince Charles (Josh O’Connor), who is still unmarried at 30… while Charles’ romance with a young Lady Diana Spencer (Emma Corrin) provides a much-needed fairytale to unite the British people, behind closed doors, the Royal family is becoming increasingly divided.”